-Apprenticeships aren’t about giving people qualifications (although industry qualifications can be included in the training programme) – they are about supporting people to become capable professionals, building personal development and adding real value to businesses.
+Apprenticeships are jobs with a structured training programme that takes up 20 per cent of the employees time.
+They are about supporting people to become capable professionals, building personal development and adding real value to businesses.

-Employers come together to create ‘apprenticeship standards’, agreeing on a set of knowledge, skills and behavioural standards a person needs to have to be competent in a specific role.
+Apprenticeships involve working with ‘apprenticeship standards’ - a set of knowledge, skills and behavioural standards, agreed by employers, that a person needs to be competent in a specific role.

 How apprenticeships work:

-The following criteria makes you eligible to be an apprentice:
+The following criteria makes someone eligible to be an apprentice:

 There are lots of different roles for people in the screen industries and the range of relevant apprenticeships is broad and varied.
 There are a number of apprenticeships in areas such as VFX and production management with new standards being developed all the time.